floraison/flor/README.md

 This quickstart is at [doc/quickstart0/](doc/quickstart0/), it's a minimal, one-file Ruby quickstart.

-There is also [doc/quickstart1/](doc/quickstart1/), a more complex example, that shows a flor setup, where taskers and flows are layed out in a flor directory tree.
+There is also [doc/quickstart1/](doc/quickstart1/), a more complex example, that shows a flor setup, where taskers and flows are laid out in a flor directory tree.

 ## documentation